CodingTrain/Discord-Bot-Examples/README.md

 This repository provides the source code used throughout the Discord bot tutorial series of [TheCodingTrain](https://www.youtube.com/@TheCodingTrain).
 Each folder corresponds to the final code showcased in that episode of the tutorial series together with an explanation of what changes and additions were made during that episode.

+Each episode builds ontop of the previous one.
+So if you've got questions on why some things are done the way they are in existing code, have a look at previous episodes!

 ## Additional resources

 -   [Discord.js Guide](https://discordjs.guide/)